aruneshmee/EV3-Robot-Project-Spring-2019/README.md

 4. Transport a file box back to a copy center (i.e. retrieve the box of medical records and return it to the central processing facility for scanning).
 5. Avoid collisions with humans and other objects in its path (including another robot)

+More information can be found in the Project5_details pdf.